Or search by topic

-When introducing this problem it is necessary to emphasise that although the perimeter and the area will be 'numerically equal', that is, the same number, they are not the same measurement because the perimeter will be measured in units of length, such as centimetres (cm), while the area will be measured in square units, such as square centimetres (cm$^2$).
+Of course, the perimeter will be measured in units of length, for example, centimetres (cm) while the area will be measured in square units, for example, square centimetres (cm$^2$).

 What size square will I need to draw?

 What about drawing a rectangle that is twice as long as it is wide which still has a perimeter numerically equal to its area?